I get asked this question quite a lot.

 How can I learn more about the traits?

-You can join my Writing Traits Masterclass Series that starts on February 22.
+You can join my Writing Traits Masterclass Series .
 (It’s a self-paced fully online course that will build your knowledge of each trait so you can identify it in mentor texts and student writing and then be able to teach it.)

 How do you plan for traits-based genre instruction?